Purpose, Scope and Users

 Rights of Access by Data Subjects

-When acting as a data controller, Data Protection Officer is responsible to provide data subjects with a reasonable access mechanism to enable them to access their personal data, and must allow them to update, rectify, erase, or transmit their Personal Data, if appropriate or required by law.
+When acting as a data controller, the Responsible for the Protection of Personal Data is responsible to provide data subjects with a reasonable access mechanism to enable them to access their personal data, and must allow them to update, rectify, erase, or transmit their Personal Data, if appropriate or required by law.

 Data Subjects have the right to receive, upon request, a copy of the data they provided to the Company in a structured format and to transmit those data to another controller, for free.
-Data Protection Officer is responsible to ensure that such requests are processed within one month, are not excessive and do not affect the rights to personal data of other individuals.
+The Responsible for the Protection of Personal Data is responsible to ensure that such requests are processed within one month, are not excessive and do not affect the rights to personal data of other individuals.

 Right to be Forgotten

 Upon request, Data Subjects have the right to obtain from the Company the erasure of their personal data.
-When the Company is acting as a Controller, Data Protection Officer must take necessary actions (including technical measures) to inform the third-parties who use or process that data to comply with the request.
+When the Company is acting as a Controller, the Responsible for the Protection of Personal Data must take necessary actions (including technical measures) to inform the third-parties who use or process that data to comply with the request.

 Fair Processing Guidelines

-Personal data must only be processed when explicitly authorised by Data Protection Officer.
+Personal data must only be processed when explicitly authorised by the Responsible for the Protection of Personal Data.

 The Company must decide whether to perform the Data Protection Impact Assessment for each data processing activity.